 Before you read further, stop and run the back of your hand across your cheek.
 Does it feel dry or a little scaly?
 If so, then it’s time to exfoliate.
-Because that dry skin is getting in the way of your glow, not to mention the creams and serums you’re using to prevent dry skin or aging.
-Nothing can penetrate when dead skin is in the way.
+As you age, skin turnover slows, and dead skin cells pile up and stay attached for longer and longer periods of time.
+Well, that dry skin is getting in the way of your natural glow!

-Ideally, you should exfoliate about twice a week.
-You can irritate skin by overdoing it, but a gentle scrub or peel a couple of times a week will invigorate skin and maximize absorption of skin care ingredients.
-Plus, your skin will feel soft and smooth – glowy even.
+Ideally, you should exfoliate about twice a week with a homemade face scrub.
+You can irritate skin by overdoing it, but a gentle scrub or peel will invigorate skin and maximize absorption of skincare ingredients while also gently stimulating cell renewal at the deepest layers.
+Plus, your skin will feel soft and smooth—even glowy.

 How to make a customized homemade face scrub

-We’ve shared the right way to exfoliate and how to chemically exfoliate with natural alpha hydroxy acids, but it’s also easy to physically exfoliate.
+We’ve shared the right way to exfoliate and how to chemically exfoliate with natural alpha-hydroxy acids, but physically exfoliating is easy, too.
 You can raid the cupboard and mix and match common kitchen ingredients for a customized face scrub (much like we did with customized body scrubs).

 Basic recipe for a customizable at-home face scrub

 Combine the above in a small bowl and mix together thoroughly.
 Wash face and apply scrub to damp skin with clean hands.

 Gently massage into skin for about a minute, starting with the jaw and working upward, but always avoiding your eye area.
 Rinse with lukewarm water.
 Apply toner, then serum and moisturizer or face oil.

 This will yield one application and is best used immediately.
 Nighttime is the best time to exfoliate, so your skincare products can better absorb overnight.

 Ground raw almonds are great for mature skin and will leave your skin nourished and hydrated.
 The fine grains gently exfoliate, and the oil in the almonds smooths and provides skin with vitamins A and E [source].